holepunchto/hypercore-logger/README.md

 #### `await log.log(...msg)`

-Log the `msg` arguments as a string representation intended for debugging like `console.log()`'s output.
+Log the `msg` arguments as a string representation intended for debugging, like `console.log()`'s output.

 In addition to the string representation, metadata is automatically added to each log.
 Each appended to the backing Hypercore will look like: